-However, for one of our newest clients, whose business is electronic white goods, this phrase needs to be categorised as a positive:
+However, for another client, whose business is electronic white goods, this phrase needs to be categorised as a positive:

 “I switched on my new dishwasher and it was barely audible”.
 Ie, the dishwasher ran very quietly = a positive comment.

-So how does the Feedback Ferret text analysis machine, that has been taught automated rules, understand whether the phrase “barely audible” is a positive or a negative?
+So how does the Feedback Ferret text analysis machine, that has been taught automated rules, understand whether phrases such as “barely audible” and “best buy” are positive or negative?

 It’s all thanks to the “machine + human” approach.
 Through rigorous quality control and ongoing updates to the coding of phrases, humans intervene in the automated process to develop and evolve the machine to correctly code ambiguous phrases.

-With accuracy rates around 93%, our clients are often astounded by how the Ferret understands complex phrases that appear in their customer feedback.
+With accuracy rates over 90%, our clients are often astounded by how the Ferret understands complex phrases that appear in their customer feedback.